SalesforceSFDC/Apex/Apex Cheat Sheet.md

   * `Variables` are used to specify the state and `methods` are used to control behavior.
 * `Interface` is like a class in which none of the methods have been implemented - the method signatures are there, but the body of each method is empty.
 To use an interface, another class must implement it by providing a body for all of the methods contained in the interface.
 * `void` - method does not return a value.
+## Static Methods
+* Apex classes cannot be static.
+* Static methods, member variables and initialization code have these characteristics:
+ * They are associated with a class
+ * They are allowed only in outer classes
+ * They are initialized only when a class is loaded.
+ * They are not transmitted as part of the view state for a Visualforce page.

 ## Important Reserved Keywords
 | Keyword | Description | Example |